consensus-shipyard/mir/pkg/blockchain/README.md

   Mines new blocks by simulating proof-of-work.

 - **Synchronizer Module:**
-  Resolves issues when new blocks are to be added to the blockchain but their parent blocks are unknown to this node's BCM.
+  Resolves issues when new blocks are to be added to the blockchain, but their parent blocks are unknown to this node's BCM.

 - **Broadcast Module:**
   Broadcasts newly mined blocks to all other nodes.